bfarmilo/db_connect/README.md

 ### Known issues include:
 1. Getting the header of the table to align properly and still float over with the buttons
-2. DB format change from LocalDB to really anything else (to remove SQL Mgt Studio dependency, work of 1 copy of the DB)
-3. Interface to allow addition and linking of markman terms to patents and constructions
+2. Interface to allow addition and linking of markman terms to patents and constructions
+3. Better reporting for shortlisting, claim export
+4. Migration to CSS Grid and away from Bootstrap
+5. General refactoring !